094459/blog-2024/content/post/q-tips-12.md

 Amazon Q Developer can understand your intent and provides suggestions based on single line comments.
 For example, in the IDE when I type the following:

 ```
-# function to get the average of a set of numbersp
+# function to get the average of a set of numbers
 ```

 When you hit return, you will see Amazon Q provide some code suggestions.